openstack-archive/fuel-docs/pages/user-guide/7300-vcenter.rst

 Assign a role or roles to each node server
 ------------------------------------------

-For VMware vCenter integration.
-Nova plugin runs on the Controller node.
+For VMware vCenter integration, the Nova plugin runs on the Controller node.
-Compute and Controller roles are combined on one node.
+The Compute and Controller roles are combined on one node.

 .. image:: /_images/user_screen_shots/vcenter-add-nodes.png
    :width: 50%